-Oliver de la Paz’s forthcoming book, Synaptic Labyrinth, will be published by the University of Akron Press in 2019.
+Oliver de la Paz’s forthcoming book, The Boy in the Labyrinth, will be published by the University of Akron Press in 2019.
 His other collections include Post Subject: A Fable (University of Akron Press, 2014), Requiem for the Orchard (University of Akron Press, 2010), Furious Lullaby (Southern Illinois University Press, 2007), and Names Above Houses (Southern Illinois University Press, 2001).
 A founding member of Kundiman, he teaches at the College of the Holy Cross and the Rainier Writing Workshops at Pacific Lutheran University.
 He lives near Worcester, Massachusetts.

 sign up to receive a new poem-a-day in your inbox